marspier/projects-portfolio/README.md

 - [Representation and Reporting-Customer Churn Patterns and Behavior](https://github.com/marspier/Representation-and-Reporting-D210.git)

 - # Exploration Of The Data : SQL & Tableau
--[Exploration of The Data-Finding Patterns & Trends Regarding Chipotle & Telelink locations]
+- [Exploration of The Data-Finding Patterns & Trends Regarding Chipotle & Telelink locations]